Links on Android Authority may earn us a commission. Learn more.

 In the future, if it helps OEMs produce phones, Nano Memory might become much more commonplace.
 But progress in the last five months has been marginal.
 It’s only available on a handful of phones, and as long as it’s reserved for higher-tier devices, it may struggle to reach mainstream appeal.

 Because, critically, this is not a high-end feature.
-Something that belongs inside the device has been made smaller — it’s hard to sell that to consumers.
+Reducing the size of something that belongs inside the device — it’s hard to sell that to consumers.
 Huawei will have to convince OEMs of the technology’s potential first, and if its early progress is any indication, it’s going to struggle to do this.